Wednesday, October 9, 2024

 Day 4: Cobh, Ireland

 I awoke to the increasingly familiar pattern of my Apple Watch notifying me that I am not getting enough sleep.
 This has been going on every day since we left home, and it’s quite demoralizing.
 Things should improve considerably on all of our upcoming sea days, but if they don’t, I’m turning off notifications.
-I hate being told that I’m doing life wrong before my feet even hit the floor the morning.
+I hate being told that I’m doing life wrong before my feet even hit the floor in the morning.

 I was in the World Fresh Marketplace first today, and got us both coffees and a table before things got crazy up there.
 It’s hard to know exactly how and what to eat when we’re planning to be off the ship all day, as bathroom availability is never guaranteed, so I stuck with two poached eggs florentine and removed the English muffin from each.
 Protein and veg are a safe choice.